rayonprotocol/rayonprotocol-reverseinquiry-prototype/README.md

 yarn
 ```

-- ganache settings, after executing ganache set values as below by clicking on the settings button on the top right.
+- after executing ganache, set values as below by clicking on the settings button on the top right.
 These values are defined in truffle.js

 ![image](https://user-images.githubusercontent.com/20614643/40952635-f1470cfc-68b6-11e8-9f85-c9b60eb268a7.png)